 This could push you over your personal savings allowance.
 On the upside, the £100 limit does not apply to money given by grandparents, relatives or friends.

-The best children’s savings accounts offer more generous interest rates than adult options.
-However, they do come with requirements, so make sure the account suits you and your child’s circumstances.
+Children's savings accounts come with requirements, so make sure the account suits you and and your child's circumstances.

 Choosing the best savings account for your kids